gastdozent91/Masterprojekt-WS15-16-MMI-IoT/iot-frontend/README.md

 node .
 ```

-Here again you could be super cool and install `node-dev` and run it.
+Here you could be super cool and install `node-dev` and run it.
 The server restarts everytime when you save a file.

 ```